box-project/box/README.md

 }
 ```

-You can then find more advanced configuration settings in [the configuration documentation](doc/configuration.md).
+You can then find more advanced configuration settings in [the configuration documentation][configuration].
 For more information on which command or options is available, you can run:

 ```